This is a collaborative post.

 There’s no easy way to suddenly become richer.
 However, with the right attitude and some helpful tools to keep you on the straight and narrow, feeling richer is achievable.
 I’m going to be working hard on appreciating the things I do have.

 Do you have any advice on how to feel richer and be more mindful?
-As always, you can catch up with me over on Twitter and I’d love to hear your thoughts in the comments.
+I’d love to hear your thoughts in the comments.